 The health and safety of our community is our number one priority in these difficult times.
 Like you, we are closely monitoring the situation and will follow guidelines and recommendations from the CDC, Michigan, and local governments to minimize the spread of the novel coronavirus (COVID-19).
 We will continue to update this page in this very fluid situation.

 Currently, our in-person meetings at the Matthaei Botanical Gardens have been cancelled.
 However, we are reviewing the possibility of bringing these programs to your home computers via webinars.
 Thus, the meetings will remain on our online calendar for now.
 Check back here as this situation evolves.

-Due to the coronavirus outbreak and an abundance of caution, all feld trips through April 4th have been cancelled.
+Due to the coronavirus outbreak and an abundance of caution, most field trips have been canceled until further notice.
 We will continue to asses the situation and update this space accordingly.
 Going outside and enjoying nature is a great way to relieve stress and pass these trying times.
 We encourage you to do so while practicing responsible social distancing.

 Things You Can Do to Help

 You can help prevent the spread of germs by practicing healthy behaviors: